Welcome to the Childhood Autism Research Group Online - North East

 Autism research at the Durham University Psychology Department takes place within the development psychology research group.
 To find out more about research at Durham University please contact Dr Debbie Riby.

 Autism research at Newcastle University is based in the Institutes of Health and Society and Neuroscience, through the Development and Disability research programme and the Northumberland, Tyne and Wear NHS Trust Child and Adolescent Developmental Research: Autism and Mental Health programme.
-The research is led by Professor Ann Le Couteur, Professor Helen McConachie and Dr Jeremy Parr.
+The research is led by Professor Ann Le Couteur, Professor Helen McConachie, Dr Jeremy Parr and Dr Jacqui Rodgers.
 Please click on the following link for the opportunity to view recent and ongoing studies - Index of studies.

 For those studies still in the process of recruitment, there will be information on the individual study page which will provide you with details of who to contact if you would like to find out more about that particular study.